yhernandez55/nyc-motor-vehicle-collisions/README.md

 This repository contains a Jupyter notebook for analyzing motor vehicle collisions in New York City.
 To run the notebook, follow the steps below:

 ## Prerequisites:
-1. Download the dataset manually from [NYC OpenData](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95).
+1. Download the dataset manually as shown below under the section of running the notebook.

 2. Once downloaded, you have two options:
    - **Option 1:** Upload the dataset to your **Google Drive** (recommended for Google Colab users).